mostav02/me_cleaner_wiki/External-flashing.md

 The prerequisites for the external flashing are:
  * A Linux board with a SPI interface (Raspberry Pi, Beaglebone, C.H.I.P, ...) or a SPI programmer
+   * Alternatively you can use a USB SPI programmer, like the CH341A or the FT232H/FT2232H/FT4232H: in that case, replace the `-p linux_spi,...` option in _flashrom_ with the corresponding driver (see [this page](https://www.flashrom.org/Supported_hardware#USB_Devices) for more info).
    * You could also use an Arduino, but it's not covered bu this guide and it's definetly harder
  * A way to connect the ROM chip with the board (DIP/SOIC clip, SMD clips, socket in case of a detachable chip)
  * Good knowledge of the SPI chips and programmers